 Department of Computer Science

 The Department of Computer Science at Stanford University invites applications for a Lecturer position.
 The appointment will be made at the Lecturer or Senior Lecturer level, depending upon the candidate's seniority and experience.
-This is a non-tenure line, full-time position that is renewable in subsequent years.
+An appointment as a Lecturer is a full-time, non-tenure line position that is renewable in subsequent years and, depending on performance, may lead to promotion to Senior Lecturer.
+An appointment as a Senior Lecturer is a full-time position with an initial term appointment (up to 5 years) and would then be considered for a continuing appointment, which provides security of appointment without requiring further formal reappointment.

-The candidate's primary responsibility is the teaching of undergraduate courses (typically four courses during the three quarters of the regular academic year).
+The candidate's primary responsibility is the teaching of undergraduate courses (typically four courses during the three quarters of the regular academic year, or a 1-1-2 schedule).
 Additionally, candidates will also provide undergraduate student advising.
 Applicants should have a strong commitment to and demonstrated aptitude for excellent teaching.
 All candidates must hold a Master's degree or higher in computer science or a closely related discipline.
 Further information about the Computer Science Department at Stanford can be found at: http://cs.stanford.edu/.

 Stanford University is an equal opportunity employer and is committed to increasing the diversity of its faculty.
 It welcomes nominations of and applications from women, members of minority groups, protected veterans and individuals with disabilities, as well as from others who would bring additional dimensions to the university's research, teaching and clinical missions.